SURVEY VALLEY, NEBRASKA

 Survey Post Office

 Shown on many early Nebraska maps is what appears to be a town by the name of "Survey" in southwestern Cherry County.
-The location was actually a series of ranch houses designated as a post office where people living in this rural area could pick up or deliver their mail.
+The location was actually a series of individual ranch houses alternately designated as a post office where people living in this rural area could pick up or deliver their mail.
 A rancher would agree to have a room in his house set aside as the post office and a member of the family became the postmaster.
+When a rancher moved or could not resume the role as postmaster, the post office would relocate to another nearby ranch house.
 In early-day Nebraska there were hundreds of these single house post offices.
 Survey had its own postal cancellation that was stamped on outgoing mail.

 The Survey Post Office was first established at the John C. Jones Ranch on January 19, 1909.
 It then moved four times, but always stayed in the same general area.
 After leaving the Jones ranch house it then went to the ranches of Frederick G. King, Allen N. Barker, and to two different houses of Clarence V. Grouns.
 Early settlers remember the postmaster by the name of "Greasy Grouns" due to his infrequent bathing.
 The Survey Post Office ended on June 30, 1934.